|

 purposive.
 Darwinism derives generally higher forms of inter

-species from lower; but inter
+adjusted species from lower; but inter

 adjustment itself and as such is assumed,